Scope of Responsibilities:

 • Ensures efficient, high-quality service delivery, and evaluation of campus community engagement activities;

-• Provides consultation to CAPS staff and trainees regarding campus community engagement regarding needs assessment, programming, and systemic change;
+• Provides consultation to CAPS staff and trainees regarding outreach and community engagement regarding needs assessment, programming, and systemic change;

-• Develops and maintains tools to facilitate the participation of CAPS staff and trainees in campus community engagement activities; and
+• Develops and maintains tools to facilitate the participation of CAPS staff and trainees in outreach and community engagement activities;

 • Participates in the provision of mental health triage services;

 • Responds to clinical and campus crises;

 • Provides supervision and seminars to assigned trainees, including goal setting, evaluations, and disciplinary action in accordance with training policy and procedures;

 • Provides outreach and community engagement services through liaison relationships with faculty, staff, parents, and students; and